ESRTS/OptimalTaskPhasing/README.md

-# Optimal Task Phasing for End-To-End Latency in Harmonic and Semi-Harmonic Automotive Systems
+# Artifact: Optimal Task Phasing for End-To-End Latency in Harmonic and Semi-Harmonic Automotive Systems

 This document describes the steps to reproduce the evaluation of the paper:

-<b><i>Optimal Task Phasing for End-To-End Latency in Harmonic and Semi-Harmonic Automotive Systems</i>\
+<b><i>Optimal Task Phasing for End-To-End Latency in Harmonic and Semi-Harmonic Automotive Systems</i></b>
-<i>Mario Günzel, Matthias Becker</i></b>

-The paper is under submission at RTAS 2025.
+The paper is conditionally accepted at RTAS 2025 and currently undergoing shepherding.

 This document is structured as follows:
 * [Platform Requirements](#platform-requirements)